ozontech/file.d/plugin/action/k8s/README.md

 `string`

 By default plugin adds all pod labels to the event.
-List here only those are needed. e.g. `app,release`
+List here only those which are needed. e.g. `app,release`

 ### only_node